JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_07/lecture.md

 fib(n) = n <= 1 ? n : fib(n-1) + fib(n - 2)
 let
-	t = @tooclean_elapsed r = fib(10)
+	tstart = "should not change the value and type" t = @tooclean_elapsed r = fib(10)
-	println("the evaluation of fib took ", t, "s and result is ", r) end
+	println("the evaluation of fib took ", t, "s and result is ", r)
+	@show tstart
+end
 ```
 We see that variable `r` has not been assigned during the evaluation of macro.
 We have also used `let` block in orders not to define any variables in the global scope.